Addressing Food Insecurity Among LGBTQIA+ Youth

 - Only 56.5% of programs mentioned providing eligibility counseling or enrollment assistance for SNAP or WIC as a strategy utilized to increase youth access to food

-More details about these strategies can be found in the full report The Role of LGBTQ+ Youth Organizations in Addressing Food Insufficiency.
+More details about these strategies can be found in the full report The Role of LGBTQIA+ Youth Organizations in Addressing Food Insufficiency.

-Continuing the strong partnership with the Williams Institute and new work with the Boston Alliance of LGBTQ+ Youth, we convened a group of community-based organizations to discuss employment and economic mobility as a means of addressing food insecurity among LGBTQ+ youth in September of 2023.
+Continuing the strong partnership with the Williams Institute and new work with the Boston Alliance of LGBTQIA+ Youth, we convened a group of community-based organizations to discuss employment and economic mobility as a means of addressing food insecurity among LGBTQIA+ youth in September of 2023.
 This report presents findings and recommendations from the convening.
 Some highlights:

 - Stabilization of youth in housing was seen as a critical component of addressing both food and employment needs,

-- Government programs, such as SNAP, are typically inadequate to address food insecurity among LGBTQ+ youth,
+- Government programs, such as SNAP, are typically inadequate to address food insecurity among LGBTQIA+youth,

 - Mentorship can be critical in supporting youth to develop problem-solving, employment, and other life skills,

-- Inclusive employment is necessary when considering opportunities for LGBTQ+ youth.
+- Inclusive employment is necessary when considering opportunities for LGBTQIA+ youth.

-- Capacity, resources, and funding constraints limit what programs can do to support LGBTQ+ youth, and
+- Capacity, resources, and funding constraints limit what programs can do to support LGBTQIA+ youth, and

 We also found that participants identified lack of support from a youth’s family of origin as a primary barrier to economic security.

-When considering the inadequacy of government benefits, policymakers should examine eligibility criteria for SNAP and other public benefits to assess barriers for LGBTQ+ youth.
+When considering the inadequacy of government benefits, policymakers should examine eligibility criteria for SNAP and other public benefits to assess barriers for LGBTQIA+ youth.

-More details on these themes and recommendations can be found in the full report Employment as a Path Towards Greater Food Security For LGBTQ+ Youth.
+More details on these themes and recommendations can be found in the full report Employment as a Path Towards Greater Food Security For LGBTQIA+ Youth.